 The City of Ripon’s Wastewater Treatment Facility discharges its effluent to Silver Creek.
 More on this pollutant source is discussed in Section 6.C.

 A USGS monitoring station (USGS 04073466) is located at Spaulding Road from 2011 to present.
 A monitoring station was historically located downstream of the SCE at County Highway A in Green Lake County (USGS 04073468), but this monitoring station was discontinued due to electrical interference problems.
-The GLSD maintains grab samples at this location.
-[44]
+The GLSD maintains grab samples at this location to assess treatment efficiency from the SCE.

+Appendix H [44] of the Upper Fox-Wolf River TMDL report shows Silver Creek is comprised of two sub-basins: 19 and 87.
+Sub-basin 19 needs a 45% total phosphorus reduction to meet local water quality standards.
+Sub-basin 87 needs a 76% reduction to meet local water quality standards.

 Spring Creek

 Spring Creek (WBIC 148000) is a 2.5 mile stream that is the outlet of Spring Lake.
 Spring Creek enters the east side of the CKM before flowing to Big Green Lake.
 Spring Creek is not currently considered impaired.

-[44]
+Appendix H [44] of the Upper Fox-Wolf River TMDL report shows Spring Creek, sub-basin 20, needs a 0% total phosphorus reduction to meet local water quality standards.

 White Creek